zyn-org/zyn/docs/PROTOCOL.md

 **Transport Layer Requirements:**

-- **TCP**: All Entangle connections use TCP for reliable, ordered delivery
+- **TCP**: All Narwhal connections use TCP for reliable, ordered delivery
 - **TLS**: Mandatory for client-to-server (C2S) connections to protect authentication tokens and message content.
 For modulator connections (M2S/S2M), plain TCP or Unix domain sockets are supported
 - **Port**: Configurable, but clients must know the server's port to connect
 - **Encoding**: Messages use UTF-8 text encoding for parameters, with binary payloads transmitted as opaque byte sequences

 ### Connection Management

-Entangle supports three types of connections, each with its own lifecycle:
+Narwhal supports three types of connections, each with its own lifecycle:

 **Client-To-Server Connections (C2S)**:
 - Initiated by clients using [CONNECT](#connect)